 If you try to download an executable file with Internet Explorer while the filter is in effect, the following error message is displayed:

 Other web browsers could give similar messages, or they could just sit there forever expecting the download to start.
-The end result is, the users cannot download programs anymore while they still can use the existing programs!
+The end result is, the users cannot download programs anymore while they still should be able to use the existing programs!